 The new nursing curriculum is presented as a career ladder concept based curriculum designed to improve nursing career mobility and provide seamless progression from nurse aide certification to practical nurse certification to the associate degree in applied science in nursing.
 Students who successfully complete the two prerequisite nursing courses are eligible to sit for the ODH STNA (Ohio Department of Health State Tested Nurse Aide) examination and progress to the nursing program after meeting all admission requirements.
 Students who successfully complete the first year of the program will be awarded a certificate of proficiency in practical nursing and are eligible to sit for the NCLEX-PN.
 Students who complete the second year of the nursing program will be awarded an associate degree in applied science and are eligible to sit for the NCLEX-RN.
 All students are admitted using a common admission criteria.

-Prospective nursing students please be advised that for best consideration to enter a Fall 2019 nursing program, all admission requirements including the HESI A2 entrance exam must be completed by June 30, 2019.
+Prospective nursing students please be advised that for best consideration to enter a Spring 2020 nursing program, all admission requirements including the HESI A2 entrance exam must be completed by October 15, 2019.